dojo/docs/dijit/Declaration.rst

 A few things to note here:

-   * using the <script type='dojo/method'> tag, you can define methods in the widget
+   * using the <script type="dojo/method"> tag, you can define methods in the widget
    * data-dojo-attach-event and data-dojo-attach-point work the same as in :ref:`dijit._Templated <dijit/_Templated>`

+So in the above example, the data-dojo-attach-event="onclick: myClickHandler" will call myClickHandler() whenever the button is clicked, and then myClickHandler() will hide the widget.

 Extending Other Widgets
 -----------------------